oberrich/perm.link/README.md

 - **Reduced SEO Performance**: Search engines penalize sites with numerous broken links.
 - **Frustrated Users**: Visitors encounter dead ends and errors.

 The phenomenon of link rot is more widespread than many realize.
-According to a study by the Harvard Law School, approximately 50% of the links in Supreme Court opinions are broken .
-Another study revealed that around 25% of links in scientific papers become inactive after just three years .
-A comprehensive analysis of URLs in medical and scientific journals found that nearly 50% of links were inactive after seven years .
-Additionally, research by the Internet Archive indicated that 49% of links cited in New York Times articles were dead within a decade .
+According to a study by the Harvard Law School, approximately 50% of the links in Supreme Court opinions are broken.
+Another study revealed that around 25% of links in scientific papers become inactive after just three years.
+A comprehensive analysis of URLs in medical and scientific journals found that nearly 50% of links were inactive after seven years.
+Additionally, research by the Internet Archive indicated that 49% of links cited in New York Times articles were dead within a decade.

 The impact of link rot extends beyond academia and journalism.
-A study by the HathiTrust Digital Library found that over 20% of links in digital collections had decayed .
+A study by the HathiTrust Digital Library found that over 20% of links in digital collections had decayed.
 Moreover, a report from the Pew Research Center highlighted that government websites are also susceptible, with many federal, state, and local sites containing numerous broken links, leading to a loss of valuable public information.

 The economic cost of link rot is significant as well.
 Businesses can lose customers and revenue due to broken links, as users are less likely to trust and return to websites with poor maintenance.
 In e-commerce, broken product links can directly translate to lost sales and damaged brand reputation.